 These islands are historic.
 The capital, San Juan, is a UNESCO World Heritage Site.
 The three fortifications (San Felipe del Morro, San Cristóbal and San Juan de la Cruz) guarding the harbor are pristine examples of early Caribbean architecture.
 Christopher Columbus arrived in San Juan, on his second trip while re-discovering the “New World” in 1493.
 History is around every corner in this beautiful capital city.

 Day 1 – Explore the Historic City of San Juan

 Old Town San Juan is one of the most beautiful cities in the Caribbean.
 It’s also one of the oldest cities in the Americas.
 By day, Old San Juan is filled with charm as visitors wander the cobble-stoned streets peeking into a few stores and doing a little shopping.
-Understanding the history of San Juan begins on the broad esplanade in front of the San Felipe del Morro, with its stunning views of the ocean and San Juan harbor.
+Understanding the history of the islands begins on the broad esplanade in front of the San Felipe del Morro, with its stunning views of the ocean and San Juan harbor.

-As the sun sets on Old San Juan, we were able to take in the festive holiday lights around Plaza de Colon and sample some of the local gastronomy.
+As the sun sets on Old Town, we were able to take in the festive holiday lights around Plaza de Colon and sample some of the local gastronomy.
 In the summers, the party is just getting started as patrons fill the bars and restaurants before carrying the festivities through the streets.

 Day 2 – Scuba Diving at Fajardo

 We’re big divers, and the scuba diving here is among the best in the world.
 Head an hour to the east of the capital to the town of Fajardo.
 This oceanfront community is the launching pad for a lot of dive trips.
 The closest and most common trips are to the La Cordillera Reef, where divers can explore the reefs, submerged caverns and walls.
 The massive coral formations have abundant marine life and there’s also the chance to see manatees in the wild.
 The area around Fajardo is known for its extremely clear water and extreme visibility.